Great question! One of the most common things I see is people choosing art that's too small for their wall.

 When in doubt, go big

-I have to say that oversized art can look very cool...
+Oversized art can look very cool...

 It makes a statement and frankly, exudes confidence.
 It's very rare for someone to go overboard with this.
 In fact, with many people it's the exact opposite.
 They tend to undersize their art, creating a slightly barren look.